pickyourtrail_logo

 Lucerne/Interlaken22–25°C12–14°C10–12 daysIdeal for hiking and lake activities

-Zermatt (1,600 m)18–22°C7–9°C10–12 daysCooler; afternoon storms are common
+Zermatt (1,600 m)18–22°C7–9°C10–12 daysCooler; afternoon storms common

-Jungfraujoch (3,454 m)0–5°C-5 to 0°CYear-round snowFull winter gear is required even in August
+Jungfraujoch (3,454 m)0–5°C−5 to 0°CYear-round snowFull winter gear needed even in August

-Lugano / Ticino27–32°C16–19°C8–10 daysWarmest region; Mediterranean feel
+Lugano/Ticino27–32°C16–19°C8–10 daysWarmest region; Mediterranean feel

 In Switzerland, August mornings are usually sunny and clear, while short afternoon thunderstorms are common in the mountains.
 These showers can temporarily affect hiking trails and cable car operations, so checking the MeteoSwiss app for accurate mountain forecasts is highly recommended.